apache/lucene-jira-archive/migration/README.md

 * map Jira user ids to GitHub accounts if the mapping is given.
 * set assignee field if the account mapping is given.
 * convert Jira markups to Markdown with parser library.
-   * not perfect - there can be many conversion errors
+   * best effort - there may be conversion errors

 ## Limitations